weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

       └ Reserved CPUs: 0 / 8
       └ Reserved Memory: 0 B / 1.025 GiB

-Now that everything is setup, we can run a few containers.
+Now that everything is setup correctly, we can run a few containers.

 ## Deploy